-But Iger also admitted that a large assumed incentive for implementing new safety precautions is that the would-be guests at Disneyland and Disney World will demand them.
+But Iger also admitted that a sizeable assumed incentive for implementing new safety precautions is that the would-be Guests at Disneyland and Disney World will demand them.

 “So we’ve asked ourselves the question, let’s prepare for a world where our customers demand that we scrutinize everybody,” he said.
-“Even if it creates a little bit of hardship like it takes a little bit longer for people to get in.
-Just as the case after 9/11 where people ultimately lived with the notion that in order for them to enter a building, if you’re in an office building you have to show a picture ID or get your picture taken and be screened.
-Or in order to enter a park, you have to put your bags out there to be checked and you go through some kind of metal detector.
+“Even if it creates a little bit of hardship, people take a little longer to get in.
+Just as the case after 9/11, where people ultimately lived with the notion that for them to enter a building, if you’re in an office building, you have to show a picture ID or get their picture taken and be screened.
+Or, to enter a Park, you have to put your bags out there to be checked, and you go through some metal detector.
 Or certainly what’s going on in airports with the TSA.”

 Bob Iger Will Lead the Way

-On February 25, 2020, Bob Iger stepped down as Chief Executive Officer so that Bob Chapek, former chairman of Disney Parks, Experiences and Products, can take up the position immediately.
+On February 25, 2020, Bob Iger stepped down as Chief Executive Officer so that Bob Chapek, former chairman of Disney Parks, Experiences, and Products, could take up the position immediately.
 The intention was to groom Chapek in the CEO position while Iger rode out the remainder of his contract as Executive Chairman.

-However, the pandemic crisis took an unprecedented toll on the Walt Disney Company, and while Chapek is still CEO, Iger stepped back up to use his experience to lead the company through this crisis.
+However, the pandemic crisis took an unprecedented toll on the Walt Disney Company.
+While Chapek is still CEO, Iger stepped back up to use his experience to lead the company through this crisis.

 In an exchange with The New York Times, Iger explained, “A crisis of this magnitude, and its impact on Disney, would necessarily result in my actively helping Bob [Chapek] and the company contend with it, particularly since I ran the company for 15 years!”